If you’re experiencing nausea and vomiting during pregnancy, you’re not alone. An estimated 70 – 80% of women experience this during pregnancy.

 Nausea symptoms usually continue for six to nine weeks.
 As the name implies, morning sickness symptoms tend to be heightened during the a.m. hours.
-Still, there are plenty of women who experience stomach sickness morning, noon, and night.
+Still, there are plenty of women who experience stomach sickness during morning, noon, or night.

-What are the Symptoms of Morning Sickness?
+What are the symptoms of morning sickness?

-Expectant mothers should see a doctor if they suspect their symptoms are a result of something other than a healthy pregnancy.
+Expectant mothers should see a doctor if they suspect their symptoms result from something other than a healthy pregnancy.

 Unfortunately, severe nausea and vomiting can cause several health problems, including: